akionsight/I-dont-like-3-commands-to-upgrade-my-packages/README.md

 ## Usage

-1. Download the repo from the releases page
+1. Download the latest release from the releases page
 2. Navigate inside the `update_packages` directory
 3. double click the `update_packages.ps1` powershell script
 4. Now Windows will stop you from running this program and tell its a virus, just ignore those warnings, this isnt a virus, and if you dont believe me, hey the code is open-source and right here in this repo, go read it for yourself, contribute if you want to 😊

 ## Important note